Writing, Rhetoric & Communications Program

 Writing, Rhetoric & Communications Program is one of only a few programs in the United States to address environmental literature and place-based professional and research writing.

 Our minor in Environmental Writing and Rhetoric (EWR) offers coursework in professional communication and literature.
-Students learn to prepare print and online texts that meet the demands of the professional workplace in courses such as Digital Editing and Publishing, Environmental Journalism, and Writing for Environmental and Science Professionals.
+Students learn to prepare print and online texts that meet the demands of the professional workplace in courses such as Environmental Journalism, Writing for Environmental and Science Professionals, and Creative Nonfiction in the Sciences.
 In our public presentation courses, students learn about visual aids and public speaking.
 In our unique Literature of Nature courses, students read the best of nature writing and ecophilosophy and learn to put environmental issues into cultural context.
 Students from any department on campus may choose our minor.

 In addition to our minor and literacy services, Writing, Rhetoric & Communications Program leads in our community effort of ESF in High School.

-We recently launched Unearthed, an online literary magazine published by ESF and run by undergraduate student editors.
+Our program also houses Unearthed, an online literary magazine published by ESF and run by undergraduate student editors.
 The journal focuses on works that define the environment and are produced by undergraduate students at ESF.
-We honor the legacy of ESF’s original print creative journal, Ecologue and seek to publish work in the genres of non-fiction, fiction, poetry and artwork.
 We especially encourage works in new media and those that blend genres such as photo and video essays.

 - Improve the quality of writing and rhetoric on and off the ESF campus.